rizo/ocaml-by-example/README.md

 ## Requirements

-The examples assume that you have a working [opam](https://opam.ocaml.org/doc/Install.html) environment.
+Make sure that you have a working [opam](https://opam.ocaml.org/doc/Install.html) environment.
 Examples use the [dune](https://dune.build) build system and [odoc](https://github.com/ocaml/odoc) for documentation generation.

 ```
 # Install the required tools